Do these Urban Knox gloves, which combine multiple armor components with leather and textile construction, hit the sweet spot for warm-weather riding?

 Hot Weather Heroes

-These gloves are summer stars.
+They are pro summer stars.
 The spacer mesh fabric on the backhand lets air flow freely, keeping your hands cool even when the mercury soars.

 I’ve worn them in 90°F+ (32°C+) heat, and my hands stayed surprisingly comfortable.
-The perforated leather palm adds to the ventilation, making these gloves a godsend during scorching rides.
+The perforated leather palm adds to the ventilation, making them a godsend during scorching rides.

 Light Rain Resilience